alfredjose17/Django-AWS/README.md

 * Don't work on master branch, whatever you're doing, make a feature branch, the master branch should always be stable.

-## Violation of the ground rules are punishable by death.